 Jeffrey Brenning - Desk: 747-1533; Cell: 713-3629

 Please see the following links explaining the upcoming changes in our regulatory requirements for hazardous waste management regulations under the adoption of the new EPA Lab Rule also known as “Subpart K”.
-These documents lay out the main changes that will become effective July 1, 2013 to all laboratories associated with Washington University’s Large Quantity Generator Permits on the Danforth and School of Medicine campuses.
+These documents lay out the main changes that became effective July 1, 2013 to all laboratories associated with Washington University’s Large Quantity Generator Permits on the Danforth and School of Medicine campuses.

 Off campus locations such as the Cortex Building and clinics will not be affected by these changes.
 Additionally, facilities such as pharmacies and operational shop areas are also excluded.

 The new regulations have several key components that affect labeling, container management and various aspects of time management for the containers of waste generated by the lab.
 These regulations have reduced some of the regulatory burden related to hazardous waste generation at our institution and should result in decreased potential for penalties and fines.

 Your assigned auditor will be assisting you with questions and concerns.

 - The yellow "Hazardous Waste" labels are replaced by blue "Unwanted Material" labels.

 - Unwanted Material may only be in your lab for 6 months.